JeffreyRodriguez/Liberator12k/README.md

 <!-- NEW PAGE -->
 ## Tools and Equipment
-You can print and assemble an official kit with a couple hex wrenches and an adjustable wrench.
+You can print and assemble an official kit with a couple wrenches and a butane torch.

-Reaming holes in the prints is recommended, a drill bit will work but reamers are a lot better.
+Reaming holes in the prints is recommended.
+A drill bit will work, but reamers are a lot better.
 The cheap Chinese ones from Amazon work fine on plastic.

 If you intend to DIY everything, you'll need more tools.